Our History – Goals – Strengths

 Ward Based System on Inpatient Floors

-A supervising attending will be responsible for all of the patient care and teaching for resident teams, but the residents will be provided with the autonomy to develop their clinical skills.
+- A supervising attending will be responsible for all of the patient care and teaching for resident teams, but the residents will be provided with the autonomy to develop their clinical skills.

 4+1 Continuity Care Clinic Experience

+- This schedule, paired with seeing patients in community based outpatient clinics, gives our resident outpatient practices real world experience.
+Please see the 2014 Block Schedule Sample (PDF - 369 KB).
 The year is divided into 10, five week blocks.
 This leaves four weeks of vacations and two weeks of electives and holidays.

 The First Four Weeks

-These will be devoted to the wards, electives, ICU and ER rotations.
+- These weeks will be devoted to the wards, electives, ICU and ER rotations.